-Doctor of Philosophy
+Doctor of Philosophy (PhD)

-Your acceptance will depend on a number of factors, including your previous qualifications and experience, the suitability of your topic for PhD studies and our capacity to supervise you and your topic.
+Admission is subject to the availability of a suitable supervisor, and requires the approval of the Faculty's Associate Dean for Postgraduate Research.
+A number of factors will be considered, including your previous qualifications and experience, the suitability of your topic for PhD studies, and our capacity to supervise you and your chosen research project.

 In some circumstances, you may be able to begin a Master of Engineering by thesis or Master of Science by thesis degree and later upgrade to a PhD.